HARSHAVARDINIS-54/PERSONAL-FINANCE-DASHBOARD/README.md

-💰 Personal Finance Dashboard – Power BI Project
-📌 Project Overview

-This project is a Personal Finance Dashboard built using Microsoft Power BI with an Excel-based finance database.

-The goal of this project is to analyze personal income, expenses, savings, and spending patterns through interactive visualizations and KPIs.

-This project demonstrates skills in:

-Data cleaning

-Data modeling

-Data visualization

-Financial analysis

-Dashboard design

-🛠 Tools & Technologies Used

-Microsoft Power BI (.pbix)

-Microsoft Excel (.xlsx)

-Power Query

-DAX (Data Analysis Expressions)

-Data Modeling

-📂 Project Files

-Finance Database.xlsx → Raw financial dataset

-Personal Finance Dashboard.pbix → Power BI dashboard file

-📊 Dashboard Features

-The dashboard provides:

-🔹 Key Performance Indicators (KPIs)

-Total Income

-Total Expenses

-Net Savings

-Savings Rate (%)

-Category-wise Spending

-🔹 Visualizations

-Monthly income vs expenses trend

-Expense breakdown by category

-Savings analysis

-Interactive filters (month, category, etc.)

-Comparative financial analysis

-📈 Key Insights Generated

-Identifies major spending categories

-Tracks monthly financial performance

-Monitors savings growth

-Highlights spending trends and patterns

-Helps in budgeting and financial planning

-🧠 Skills Demonstrated

-Data transformation using Power Query

-Creating calculated columns and measures using DAX

-Designing interactive dashboards

-Financial data analysis

-Visual storytelling with data

-🎯 Project Objective

-The objective of this project is to:

-Understand personal finance management using data analytics

-Build a professional-level dashboard

-Apply business intelligence concepts to real-world financial data

-🚀 How to Use

-Download the repository files.

-Open Personal Finance Dashboard.pbix in Power BI Desktop.

-Ensure the Excel file (Finance Database.xlsx) is properly linked.

-Refresh the data if needed.

-📌 Learning Outcome

-This project helped in:

-Understanding real-world data handling

-Practicing financial KPI analysis

-Improving dashboard design skills

-Applying business intelligence techniques in finance

-📎 Future Improvements

-Add forecasting for future expenses

-Implement budget vs actual comparison

-Automate data updates

-Add advanced financial metrics
+# Personal Finance Dashboard – Power BI Project

+## Project Overview

+This project is a Personal Finance Dashboard developed using Microsoft Power BI with an Excel-based financial dataset.
+The purpose of this project is to analyze income, expenses, savings, and spending patterns through interactive visualizations and key performance indicators.

+The dashboard helps in understanding financial behavior and supports better budgeting and financial decision-making.

+---

+## Tools and Technologies Used

+* Microsoft Power BI (.pbix)
+* Microsoft Excel (.xlsx)
+* Power Query
+* DAX (Data Analysis Expressions)
+* Data Modeling

+---

+## Project Files

+* Finance Database.xlsx – Raw financial dataset
+* Personal Finance Dashboard.pbix – Power BI dashboard file

+---

+## Dashboard Features

+The dashboard includes:

+* Total Income
+* Total Expenses
+* Net Savings
+* Savings Rate Percentage
+* Category-wise Expense Analysis
+* Monthly Income vs Expense Trend
+* Interactive filters for month and category selection

+---

+## Key Insights

+* Identifies major spending categories
+* Tracks monthly financial performance
+* Analyzes savings patterns
+* Compares income and expenses over time
+* Supports data-driven financial planning

+---

+## Skills Demonstrated

+* Data cleaning and transformation using Power Query
+* Creation of calculated columns and measures using DAX
+* Data modeling and relationship building
+* Financial data analysis
+* Dashboard design and data visualization

+---

+## Objective

+The objective of this project is to apply business intelligence concepts to personal finance data and build a structured, interactive dashboard that provides meaningful financial insights.

+---

+## How to Use

+1. Download the repository files.
+2. Open the Personal Finance Dashboard.pbix file in Power BI Desktop.
+3. Ensure the Excel file (Finance Database.xlsx) is correctly linked.
+4. Refresh the dataset if required.

+---

+This project demonstrates practical knowledge of Power BI and financial analytics in a real-world use case scenario.